There’s a common misconception that eating fat makes you store body fat.

 In most people, the thermic effect contributes about 10% to their daily energy expenditure; however, by changing one’s macronutrient ratio (the ratio of carbs-protein-fat consumed), that number can be increased.

 The thermic effect can be used to one’s advantage in weight loss.
 By consuming a greater percentage of food calories from protein, one can literally increase the number of calories that their body burns in a given day.

 This seems to support the efficacy of the traditional “bodybuilder’s diet”, which derives most of the calories from protein, some calories from carbohydrates, and very little from fat – a diet resembling this one would certainly produce the greatest thermic effect, but may not be sustainable for everyone.

 Although it an important factor to consider in a weight loss program, it is merely “just another facet” of designing a successful, long-term fat loss program.

 Are you a big diet cola drinker and having problems losing weight?

 Well, not according to recent findings.
-Although there has been no absolute confirmation that artificial sweeteners have inherently negative health effects, some researchers believe that the body is tricked into releasing insulin due to it’s conditioning towards sweetness.
+Although there has been no absolute confirmation that artificial sweeteners have inherently negative health effects (Mayo Clinic), some researchers believe that the body is tricked into releasing insulin due to it’s conditioning towards sweetness.

 It is involved in some very crucial actions in the body.
 However, as anything else, too much is too much.
 And too much (chronically raised levels) insulin can cause some serious problems such as diabetes, high triglyceride levels, and high blood pressure.